kevinyou/blog/src/content/posts/raspberry-pi-home-server.md

 ```

 # Docker Containers
 Remember to use image for the right architecture for your Raspberry Pi model.
-For my model, it's `arm32v7`[^1].
+For my model, it's `arm64v8`[^1].

-[^1]: While writing this blog, I learned that [support for this architecture is ending at the beginning of July](https://www.linuxserver.io/armhf).
-Wow what great timing!
-This blog will almost immediately become obsolete!
+[^1]: In the first version of this post I went through these instructions for `arm32v7`, only to learn at the end [that support for it is getting removed at the beginning of July.](https://www.linuxserver.io/armhf).
+So I went through all of these steps again for `arm64v8`.
+This also meant this blog was immediately useful to me less than 24 hours later :)

 [linuxserver.io](https://www.linuxserver.io/) has a lot of community maintained images for popular server software.